 - The Stoner: Keeps mushrooms in an ice cream carton in the fridge, and is seen smoking pot by the pool in at least one episode (leading to an argument with Richard about whether he was getting high at work or at home, since the Incubator house is also Pied Piper's offices).

 - Troll: Especially if the target is Dinesh.
-Most notably in season 4 when he agrees with Richard's decision to promote Dinesh to CEO just so he can see Dinesh fail.
-Gilfoyle gets his wish in season 4, Episode 2 when it's revealed that Dinesh didn't bother adding terms of service to PiperChat thus making Dinesh's chat app in violation of COPPA and making Dinesh potentially liable of $21 billion in fines.
+Most notably in Season 4 when he agrees with Richard's decision to promote Dinesh to CEO just so he can see Dinesh fail.
+Gilfoyle gets his wish later on when it's revealed that Dinesh didn't bother adding Terms of Service to PiperChat, thus making Dinesh's chat app in violation of the Children's Online Privacy Protection Act and making Dinesh potentially liable of $21 billion in fines.
 Gilfoyle even pops a bottle of champagne in celebration of Dinesh's fuck-up.